tailwindlabs/tailwindcss/source/docs/cursor.blade.md

       "Set the mouse cursor to the default browser behavior.", ],
     [
+      '.cursor-default',
+      'cursor: default;',
+      "Set the mouse cursor to the platform default.
+Typically an arrow.", ],
+    [
       '.cursor-pointer',
       'cursor: pointer;',
       "Set the mouse cursor to a pointer and indicate a link.",